 Hailing from the sunny climes of the Southwest, I pondered what that meant.
 On average, the 45th parallel north gets just over eight hours of daylight in winter.
 Add in that during the winter months of November, December, January, and February, the Pacific Northwest is sunny only a small percentage of the time (Seattle 28 percent and Portland 29 percent).
 After living in the beautiful PNW for 18 years I learned it means very little sunlight creates dark, depressing winters: the perfect set up for what I call the “deep blue funk,” also known as “winter blues.”

 “Winter blues” is the common name for the medical condition Seasonal Affective Disorder (SAD).
-SAD affects certain people who live far north, or south, of the equator in the winter months due to lack of sunlight.
+SAD affects certain people who live far north or far south of the equator in the winter months due to lack of sunlight.
 Do cats, luxuriators of sun puddles, experience the same condition?

 The National Institute of Mental Health classifies SAD as a type of depression that changes with the seasons.
 Common recurring symptoms start in late autumn, continue through winter, and dissipate in sunnier spring and summer seasons.
 They include lethargy, difficulty staying awake, increased appetite, feeling hopeless or worthless, and social withdrawal.
 Suicidal thoughts and behaviors may present in the most severe cases.